Vic Seixas: Halls of Fame

 Seixas was inducted into the International Tennis Hall of Fame in 1971.
 He was also inducted into the Blue Gray National Tennis Classic Hall of Fame.

 Seixas was inducted into Class II of the Philadelphia Sports Hall of Fame in 2005.
 He was inducted into the Southern Conference Hall of Fame in 2011.

 After tennis retirement

 Seixas was a stockbroker from the late 1950s until the early 1970s.
 Afterward, he worked as a tennis director for the Greenbrier Resort in White Sulphur Springs, West Virginia and at a Hilton Hotel in New Orleans.

 He moved to California in 1989, where he lived in Mill Valley and established a tennis program at the Harbor Point Racquet and Beach Club in Mill Valley (Marin County), now known as The Club at Harbor Point.
 In 1998, unable to play tennis any longer due to his knees, he chose to become a bartender at Harbor Point.
 After several years bartending and helping with the club's front desk duties, he retired.

-Seixas is currently the oldest living Grand Slam singles champion in the world, and the oldest living member of the Tennis Hall of Fame.
+Seixas was the oldest living Grand Slam singles champion in the world, and the oldest living member of the Tennis Hall of Fame, having turned 100 on August 30, 2023.

+Seixas died at his home in Mill Valley on July 5, 2024, at the age of 100.